 We need your help now and it is the perfect time for action.
 Your immediate action is needed:

-1. Sign the petition.
-Please join hundreds of neighbors who have already signed our petition.
+2. Sign the petition.
+Please join more than 1,000 neighbors and community members who have already signed our petition.
 You can sign online here;

 5. Contribute.
 Please send donations to Citizens for the Preservation of Wainscott, Inc., P.O.
 Box 816, Wainscott, N.Y.
 11975.
 We are a non-partisan non-profit.
 As a 501c4, your donations are not considered tax-deductible by the IRS.